 - Parent involvement: such as ensemble assistant, accompanist, concert coordinator, etc.

-- Stephanie Swisher Ensemble Scholarship: for participation on a second instrument (viola, cello, bass) in an additional ensemble.
+- J. Samuel Hammond Ensemble Scholarship: for participation on a second instrument (viola, cello, bass) in an additional ensemble.
 Scholarship covers 100% of second ensemble fee.

 For students applying for a scholarship for lessons, they will need to secure a lesson time with a teacher before an offer can be sent.

 Students applying for scholarship for the first time are required ask for a recommendation from a teacher or other adult supervisor (i.e. classroom teacher, choir conductor, after school program director, etc).
 The recommender should include information on the student's character, ability on their instrument, and family commitment.
 Recommendations should be emailed directly from the writer to: firstname.lastname@example.org.

-Applications and any supporting documents for 2021 fall semester must be received no than Friday, August 27th, 2021.
+Applications and any supporting documents for the 2023 Fall Semester must be received no than Monday, August 29, 2023.
 Please download the application below:

 DUSS and Kidznotes are partners in music education in the Triangle area.
 With support from the Duke Office of Durham and Regional Affairs, we are excited to be able to offer several 75% scholarships for Kidznotes students selected by their teachers for their dedication to their instrument.